skycoin/bbs/README.md

 There are many configurations for running a Skycoin BBS Node.
 * By default, a node cannot host/create new boards.
 But a node can be set as master to enable such an ability.
-* A node can be set to have it's own internal CXO Daemon, or use and external CXO Daemon that is running as a separate process.
 * A node can also be configured to run purely in memory (RAM) so nothing is stored on disk.
 * Additionally, you can run a node in test mode where it simulates the actions of users.
 This is useful for developers or those setting up master nodes.